 - Buses are full of unsecured objects like suitcases or backpacks that can strike passengers during an accident.

 - Bus accidents usually involve more people than car accidents.
 While mini buses typically seat 18 to 25 passengers, a large charter bus can seat as many as 60 passengers.

-Cases against school districts and government entities that own and operate public buses such as Massachusetts Bay Transportation Authority (MBTA) buses involve special legal issues and notice requirements.
+Cases against school districts and government entities that own and operate public buses such as Massachusetts Bay Transportation Authority (MBTA) buses involve special legal issues.
 It’s strongly advised that you retain a bus accident attorney to litigate these cases.
-These cases have special deadlines, and a lawyer can make sure you meet these deadlines and don’t miss your opportunity for recovery.
+These cases have tight deadlines, and a lawyer can make sure you meet the deadlines and don’t miss out on your opportunity for recovery.

 To learn more about how our bus accident attorneys can help you with your bus accident claim, contact The Law Offices of Jeffrey S. Glassman, LLC today at (617) 777-7777 or use our online form.